Azure/azure-sdk-for-js/documentation/writing_tests.md

 - [`rollup-plugin-visualizer`](https://www.npmjs.com/package/rollup-plugin-visualizer):
   A Rollup plugin that generates visualizations that help analyze our Rollup bundle to see which modules are taking up space.

-To install them all together with rollup, you can run the following command:
+To install them all together with Rollup, you can run the following command:

 ```
 rush add --dev -p rollup @rollup/plugin-commonjs @rollup/plugin-json @rollup/plugin-multi-entry @rollup/plugin-node-resolve @rollup/plugin-replace rollup-plugin-shim rollup-plugin-sourcemaps rollup-plugin-terser rollup-plugin-visualizer